telepath-php/docs/docs/advanced/02-middleware.md

 Middleware
 ==========

-You can use middleware classes to manipulate `Update`s before they are processed or to prevent their processing completely.
+You can use middleware classes to manipulate Updates before they are processed or to prevent their processing completely.
 For example, a middleware can be used to check if the user is allowed to execute a bot command.
 If the user is not allowed, the middleware can prohibit the execution of the bot command before it is even called.

 To use middlewares, you must first create a middleware class and then assign it to one or more bot commands by using the `Middleware` attribute.